ros-drivers/usb_cam/README.md

 	$ sh CLONE\_SETUP.sh

 The above script will fail.
 Run the last three lines again, and again installing dependencies until it works.
+The last three lines will fail, what you need to do is rerun ¨sudo pip install tables", fixing the missing missing pip/python dependencies until tables is installed.
+Then install the sofiehdfformat package (near end of the CLONE_SETUP.sh file.)

 	$ roscd
 	$ catkin_make